buildpacks/spec/buildpack.md

 - Whether the layer is cached, intended for build, and/or intended for launch.
 - Metadata that describes the layer contents.
+- An `exec-env` array in the `[metadata]` section to restrict the layer to specific execution environments.
+If `exec-env` is not specified, the layer applies to all execution environments.

 ### buildpack.toml (TOML)
 This section describes the 'Buildpack descriptor'.